Rocky0Shao/GerrymanderProject/README.md

 ### Goal:
     input an image and determine:
-        (1) the contiguos of this district
-        (2) the compactness of this district
+        (1) the compactness of this district
-        (3) the solidity of this district
+        (2) the solidity of this district

 ### Setup:
     1.download python 3 at https://www.python.org/downloads/